Okarche, Oklahoma

 Okarche (/oʊˈkɑːrtʃi/ oh-KAR-chee) is a town in Canadian and Kingfisher counties in Oklahoma, United States, that is part of the Oklahoma City Metropolitan Area.
-The population was 1,215 at the 2010 census, a 9.5 percent increase from 1,110 at the 2000 census.
+The population was 1,141 as of the 2020 United States census.

 History

 Okarche is located on land that, before 1830, was within the historic area of the Wichita people.
 The location was in territory assigned to the Creek and Seminole people when removal of tribes from the southeastern United States began in 1830.
 After the Civil War, parts of Indian Territory were designated for resettlement of Plains Indians.
 The site of the future town of Okarche was just inside the eastern border of the Cheyenne and Arapaho reservation.

 From 1867 to 1884, cattle were driven through the area on the Chisholm Trail from Texas to railheads in Kansas.
 Later the Chicago, Rock Island and Pacific Railroad and the state road which would become the Meridian Highway and U.S. Highway 81 would follow roughly the same route through Oklahoma Territory.

 On March 2, 1887, the U.S. Congress approved construction of a railroad through Indian Territory.
 The Chicago, Kansas and Nebraska Railway was given a 100 ft right of way through the territory and authorized to take additional right of way for stations every 10 mi of track.
 Railway assets would be turned over to the CRI&P in June 1890.
 Construction proceeded southward from Caldwell, Kansas, and was completed to Pond Creek by April 1889 and to El Reno in January 1890.
 The railway depot where Okarche was platted was completed at that time.